Top 18 Corporate Giving & Philanthropy Statistics [2026]

 Data Source

-We collected most of these statistics from the tens of millions of transactions that flow through Double the Donation’s systems each year, as well as from recent corporate philanthropy and fundraising reports.
+We collected most of these statistics from the tens of millions of transactions that flow through Double the Donation’s systems each year, as well as from recent corporate philanthropy and fundraising reports such as Giving USA and the Nonprofit Corporate Engagement Report.

 Source: Double the Donation Data